Academy Awards: Green Book's win ends swift, historic Oscars

 Green Book took out Best Picture in a surprise upset at this year's hostless Oscars, finishing off a smooth, relatively muted ceremony that followed several months of speed bumps and controversy.

 The divisive racial drama has been marred with controversy since its release, with the family on which the story is based calling it a "symphony of lies".
-The film also took home best original screenplay and best supporting actor.
+The film beat out The Favourite, Roma and BlackKklansman among others for the top award, also taking home best original screenplay and best supporting actor.

 Viewers noted on Twitter that the lack of host (Kevin Hart dropped out after controversy surrounding historic homophobic tweets) actually made the ceremony more entertaining, with the ceremony able to proceed swiftly, rather than be lengthened by an MC's extended monologues.